 It’s also important to note that you need to change flight modes (Standard/Sport and Cinesmooth) in the app now without having access to a dedicated switch on the remote controller.

 Fortunately here, the user experience at the application level to control the drone is really simplified.
 We’re inclined to say this is a good thing for beginners, as the DJI app can get overloaded at times.
 Here DJI may have pushed it a bit too hard though, as we find their new app almost too underdeveloped.
-It’s a good thing there are fewer options available on the screen, but vital information like battery life and GPS signal are represented by icons so small you can’t quite see them. see — meaning you end up staring at the screen longer than you’d like.
+It’s a good thing there are fewer options available on the screen, but vital information like battery life and GPS signal icons so small you can’t quite see them.
+Meaning you end up staring at the screen longer than you’d like.

 A good quality camera for this price!

 We’ve talked a lot about the drone so far, but for many pilots it’s just an aerial camera.
 Good news here, the Mavic Mini’s camera is really well made .
 It is of course not of the same level of quality as that found on the expensive Mavic 2 Pro.
-But that’s to be expected, it’s a smaller sensor after all (1/2.3 inch versus 1 inch) and recording at a lower bit rate (40 Mb/s versus 100).
+But you can expect it, it’s a smaller sensor after all (1/2.3 inch versus 1 inch) and recording at a lower bit rate (40 Mb/s versus 100).
 Video and photos, however, look really detailed, crisp, and with good colors.

 The only real negative we found with the camera is that dynamic range seems to be lacking compared to more expensive Mavics.
 There is no bracketing or HDR available here.